Ragdoll Cats: Get To Know These Fluffy Snuggle Bugs

 What Are Ragdoll Cats’ Personalities Like?

 While all cats need play and you shouldn’t get a cat just because you’re looking for an easy pet, Ragdolls are a bit lower maintenance than other breeds like Bengals.
-You’ll still want to make sure they get plenty of mental stimulation or they can be prone to behavior concerns like destructive scratching or even aggression.
-I’ve worked with Ragdoll cats on aggression cases before so while they can be friendly, if you don’t meet their needs you may find that changes.
-They can also be great with kids, but you still need to teach your children how to properly interact with a cat in order to prevent problems.
+Make sure they get plenty of mental stimulation or they can be prone to behavior concerns like destructive scratching or even aggression.
+I’ve worked with Ragdoll cats on aggression cases before so while they can be friendly, that may change under the wrong conditions.

 A ragdoll cat lays on stairs